 Pros: Easy installation, plenty of included parts for any kind of TV.

 Cons: Tilt function has to be done from the mount, rather than just pulling the TV up or down.
-It protrudes the most from the wall of any of the options.
+It protrudes a lot from the wall.

 Not everyone wants or needs to be able to rotate their TV.
 For a simple tilt-only option, this wall mount fits the widest range of TV sizes on this list.
 It can be kept flat, or tilt up to seven degrees from the wall.